mozilla/fxa/docs/adr/0012-next-two-factor-authentication.md

 ## Decision Drivers

 - Improve user's account security
-- Reduce the risk of account lockout because of lost device/recovery code
+- Reduce the risk of account lockout because of lost device/backup authentication code
 - Could be completed in roughly a quarter

 ## Considered Options